Integrating Unity Matchmaker

 - Set the name to

-GAMEYE_API_TOKEN - Set the value to your Gameye API bearer token (obtain from your Gameye account or contact support)
+GAMEYE_API_TOKEN - Set the value to your Gameye API bearer token (create or retrieve it in the Admin Panel)

 3. Deploy the module